aimlresearcher/UMT/DL/WEEK-01/01_Introduction to Deep Learning and the AI Revolution.md

 - **Optimization algorithms** (Momentum, RMSProp, Adam)
 - **Diagnosing bias and variance**

-This course demystifies the so-called *“black magic”* of deep learning.
+This part demystifies the so-called *“black magic”* of deep learning.

 ---